This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

-The clouds outside were dark.
-They turned and rumbled with thundering noises.
-Lighting flashed as it struck among the clouds.
+The dark clouds outside turned and rumbled with thunder and lightning flashes.
 It was a dark beginning for a child to be born on this day.
 It was a day unlike any other days where children would be born on a sunny day with two smiling excited first time parents.

 This beautiful and innocent child with an innocent heart would be destined for greatness no matter how cliché that sounded.
 The darkened path before this child would eventually split into two and she would have to choose which to walk upon.
 Misguided, confused, hated and feared by all, this particular child would become the strongest of the strong, the ruthless and the harshest while remaining exotically beautiful.